Swoop Says background image

 Both governments highly recommend having coverage for incidents such as medical costs, quarantine and trip suspension, in case such measures are reintroduced.

-When travelling to South America
+Travelling to South America

 You should be prepared to show your airline your insurance documents if they require these from you.